4dnaanM/Word-Square/README.md

   3. Set the difficulty, initial word and the boolean for symmetric, and run on terminal.

 ## Acknowledgements:
-  1. The dictionary has is from multiple dictionaries all over the internet (sgb-words.txt,etc), and has been parsed into different word length dictionaries using Pandas
+  1. The dictionary has is from multiple dictionaries all over the internet (sgb-words.txt,etc), and has been parsed into different word length dictionaries using Python file ops

 ## To-Do:
   1. Make faster - Develop on C++, and use words as state space instead of letters